-The bulk of the paper is spent proving the lower-bound part of our main result in Theorem 1.1.
-In Section 5, we define our modified pebble game, the "blob-pebble game", that we will use to analyze resolution refutations of pebbling contradictions.
-In Section 6 we prove that resolution refutations can be translated into pebblings in this game, which is Theorem 2.1 in Section 2.3.
-In Section 7, we prove Theorem 2.2 saying that the blob-pebbling price accurately measures the clause space of the corresponding resolution refutation.
-Finally, after giving a detailed description of the lower bound on black-white pebbling of [43] in Section 8 (with a somewhat simplified proof that might be of independent interest), in Section 9 we generalize this result in a nontrivial way to our blob-pebble game.
+Section 3 provides formal definitions of the concepts introduced in Sections 1 and 2.
+The bulk of the paper is then spent proving the lower-bound part of our main result in Theorem 1.1.
+In Section 4, we define our modified pebble game, the "blob-pebble game," that we will use to analyze resolution refutations of pebbling contradictions.
+In Section 5 we prove that resolution refutations can be translated into pebblings in this game, which is Theorem 2.1 in Section 2.3.
+In Section 6, we prove Theorem 2.2 saying that the blob-pebbling price accurately measures the clause space of the corresponding resolution refutation.
+Finally, after giving a fairly detailed exposition of the lower bound on black-white pebbling of [42] in Section 7 (with a somewhat simplified analysis tailor-made for our purposes), in Section 8 we delve into the details of the proof construction and modify it to apply to our blob-pebble game.
 This gives us Theorem 2.3.
 Now Theorem 1.1 and Corollary 1.2 follow as in the proofs given at the end of Section 2.3.

-We conclude in Section 10 by giving suggestions for further research.
+We conclude in Section 9 by giving suggestions for further research.

-3 Formal Preliminaries
+3 Formal preliminaries

 In this section, we define resolution, pebble games and pebbling contradictions.
+This is standard material and much of the discussion below is identical or very close to similar sections in [15, 47, 49].

-3.1 The Resolution Proof System
+3.1 The resolution proof system

-A literal is either a propositional logic variable or its negation, denoted x and $\overline{x}$ , respectively.
-We define $\overline{\overline{x}} = x$ .
-Two literals a and b are strictly distinct if $a \neq b$ and $a \neq \overline{b}$ , i.e., if they refer to distinct variables.
+A literal is either a propositional logic variable x or its negation, denoted \overline{x} .
+We define $\overline{\overline{x}} = x$.
+Two literals a and b are strictly distinct if $a \neq b$ and $a \neq \overline{b}$, i. e., if they refer to distinct variables.

-A clause $C = a_1 \vee \cdots \vee a_k$ is a set of literals.
-Throughout this paper, without loss of generality all clauses C are assumed to be nontrivial in the sense that all literals in C are pairwise strictly distinct (otherwise C is trivially true).
-We say that C is a subclause of D if $C \subseteq D$ .
+A clause $C = a_1 \lor \cdots \lor a_k$ is a set of literals.
+Throughout this paper, without loss of generality all clauses C are assumed to be nontrivial in the sense that all literals in C are pairwise strictly distinct (otherwise C is trivially true since it contains some variable and its negation, and it is easy to show that such clauses can be ignored).
+We say that C is a subclause of D if $C \subseteq D$.
 A clause containing at most k literals is called a k-clause.